Skip to content

 For a company website, you need these schema types at a minimum.
 Organization with sameAs links to LinkedIn, directories, and social profiles.
 Person for key leadership.
 Service for each offering.
 Article for blog posts.
 FAQ page for frequently asked questions.
 Schema App’s research found a 19.72% increase in Google AI Overview visibility.
 The gain came after implementing entity-linking through structured data.

 Your HTML matters too.
 Semantic HTML5 elements like <article>, <main>, <section>, and <time> give AI systems structural context.
 Generic <div> layouts cannot provide this.
 Keep your markup clean.
-Pages loading under 2 seconds get crawled 5 times more frequently by AI crawlers.
+Pages loading under 2 seconds get crawled 5 times more frequently by AI crawlers (Wellows).

 AI Crawler Access: Open the Door